Clinical content. Reviewed. Sourced. Owned.

 Dr. Tanveer A. Padder, MD

-Triple board-certified psychiatrist (Adult, Addiction, Psychosomatic).
+Triple board-certified psychiatrist.
 Every reasoning pathway reviewed and signed off.

 Sources